datopian/playbook/issues-tasks/README.md

 [Can have multiple items esp if an epic]

-[May have a sub section called Stories if you want to list stores]
+[May have a sub section called Stories if you want to list stories]

 [Optional: *Requestor:*]